-The trustee role can sometimes put families or friends into roles where they may not be comfortable.
-Often, the trustee and beneficiaries are likely to be family members; as such, there is a potential for conflict between the trustee and beneficiaries, and even among the beneficiaries, where the trustee will need to get involved.
+The trustee can sometimes put families or friends into roles where they may not be comfortable.
+Often, the trustee and beneficiaries are likely to be family members.
+In these cases, there is a potential for conflict between the trustee and beneficiaries, and even among the beneficiaries, where the trustee will need to get involved.
 Sometimes, a trustee is also a beneficiary, which would pose a conflict of interest.
 A corporate trustee offers impartial and independent advice that keeps your decisions front and center.*TALK TO US

 A trustee’s duties begin after the grantor, the person who created the trust, dies.
 If the trustee is a family member or friend, he/she is dealing with grief and the emotions that come with it, while trying to fulfill the duties of a trustee.

 Often, a trustee will need to balance the needs of the current beneficiaries with those of future beneficiaries.
 Let’s say a beneficiary asks for a distribution (wants to fund a new business) that will impact what’s left for future beneficiaries.
 A corporate trustee can help remove the drama, tension, and emotions that inevitably show up in situations like these.Talk To Us